minetest/minetest/doc/lua_api.md

 * Attempting to read data from a VoxelManip object before map is read will result in a zero-length array table for `VoxelManip:get_data()`, and an "ignore" node at any position for `VoxelManip:get_node_at()`.

+* If you attempt to use a VoxelManip to read a region of the map that has already been generated, but is not currently loaded, that region will be loaded from disk.
+This means that reading a region of the map with a VoxelManip has a similar effect as calling `minetest.load_area` on that region.

-* If either a region of map has not yet been generated or is out-of-bounds of the map, that region is filled with "ignore" nodes.
+* If a region of the map has either not yet been generated or is outside the map boundaries, it is filled with "ignore" nodes.
+Writing to regions of the map that are not yet generated may result in unexpected behavior.
+You can use `minetest.emerge_area` to make sure that the area you want to read/write is already generated.

-* Other mods, or the core itself, could possibly modify the area of map currently loaded into a VoxelManip object.
+* Other mods, or the core itself, could possibly modify the area of the map currently loaded into a VoxelManip object.
 With the exception of Mapgen VoxelManips (see above section), the internal buffers are not updated.
 For this reason, it is strongly encouraged to complete the usage of a particular VoxelManip object in the same callback it had been created.

 * If a VoxelManip object will be used often, such as in an `on_generated()` callback, consider passing a file-scoped table as the optional parameter to `VoxelManip:get_data()`, which serves as a static buffer the function can use